canonical/lxd/doc/containers.md

 security.mac\_filtering | boolean   | false             | no        | bridged                       | network                                | Prevent the container from spoofing another's MAC address

 #### bridged or macvlan for connection to physical network
-The "bridged" and "macvlan" interface types can both be used to connect to an existing physical network.
+The `bridged` and `macvlan` interface types can both be used to connect to an existing physical network.

 macvlan effectively lets you fork your physical NIC, getting a second